devid-koch/Taxi-booking-service-django/README.md

-# Django Pricing Module
+# Pricing Configuration App

-This project is a web application with a configurable pricing module that supports differential pricing.
-It is built using Django and allows for flexible pricing configurations.
+This is a Django-based application to configure and manage pricing for a taxi booking service.
+The app includes APIs to estimate prices and generate invoices for rides, as well as admin views to manage pricing configurations.

 ## Features

-- Configurable pricing based on ride distance, time, waiting time, and day of the week.
-- Custom Django Admin interface for managing pricing configurations.
+- CRUD operations for pricing configurations and day-specific pricing.
-- API endpoint to calculate the price based on the provided details.
+- API endpoints for estimating ride prices and generating invoices.
+- Email notifications for generated invoices.
+- Integration with PostgreSQL via pgAdmin.
+- Connection pooling using PgBouncer.

-## Prerequisites
+## Requirements

-- Python 3.x
+- Python 3.11
+- Django 4.x
+- PostgreSQL
+- PgBouncer
-- Django 3.x
+- Django REST Framework

+## Installation

 ## Setup Instructions